rrumale/machine-learning-live-labs/use-case/use-case.md

   ![customer-data-4](./images/customer-data-4.png)

-In this workshop, you will pass new records to machine learning models to predict whether the customer will buy insurance and also determine the LTV automatically without humans.
+In this workshop, you will pass new records to machine learning models to predict whether the customer will buy the insurance and automatically determine the LTV without humans.
 Have fun.

 You may now [proceed to the next lab](#next).

 ## Acknowledgements
-* **Author** - Valentin Leonard Tabacaru, Milton Wan
+* **Author** - Valentin Leonard Tabacaru, Milton Wan, Rajeev Rumale
-* **Last Updated By/Date** -  Milton Wan, August 2021
+* **Last Updated By/Date** -  Rajeev Rumale, April 2022